jnehring/testsuite-scramble/README.md

 * No empty lines in the data files.
 * You should use a new distractor file.
 The distractor file provided in this repository is public and therefore the distractors in your scramble file can be identified.
 * You can use create-translations.py to generate an example translation file that can be used to test how the script works.
 After using scramble you can use create-translations.py to generate the translation_file that is the input for unscramble.
+* When you import the CSV files in Excel, choose UTF-8 encoding.
+In Excel this has number 65001 and is almost at the bottom of the list of encodings.